 2. Then search on airline sites that don't appear on the major booking engines -- obviously Southwest is the main candidate here -- so you know all of the options available to you.
 Southwest tends to keep the majors in check on their overlapping routes, so you can find a lot of benefit in shadowing Southwest's route maps.

-3. Of course, you can visit (or simply start with) Kayak and see if they offer you any hacker fares -- and then use the hints you find there to do your own searches and see if you can do even better.
+3. Of course, you can visit (or simply start with) Kayak and see if they offer you any Hacker Fares -- and then use the hints you find there to do your own searches and see if you can do even better.

 4. As you do your searches, keep track of where you find the best fares, whether by scribbling them down, making a spreadsheet, or just employing and keeping open relevant browser windows -- otherwise you are at risk of forgetting where you saw the best fares and having to start all over again.
 Hacking your way to lower fares can help you find a heap of useful information, but keeping it all straight can be a challenge.

-Beware Hidden Fees
+Beware of Hidden Fees

 If you do find significant savings by using different airlines, be sure to check the baggage and other fees for both airlines, as the money you appear to be saving can be consumed pretty quickly when flying on an airline with an aggressive fees policy.
-There's a reason Spirit can offer $9 fare sales all the time -- by the time you add up all its fees, the costs are typically identical to flying on a major on the same route.
+There's a reason Spirit can offer $9 fare sales all the time -- by the time you add up all its fees, the costs are often identical to flying on a major on the same route.

 If you are flying to or from a region with multiple neighboring airports, search for one-way flights from any airport you can get to easily.
 So if you are visiting New York City and see a good one-way flight to JFK, but no good return flight, try Newark and your chances go way up.
 (Unless you are renting a car, getting to and from one or the other is about the same cost and trouble.)
 The same might go for the Los Angeles area, or San Francisco, or London.
 Use the "neighboring airports" option lists found on many search sites to figure out where to start, or try our Fly Here, Not There: The Best Small Airports in the U.S.